JaccaK/VibeClipper/README.md

 ## Installation

-Obviously you need Python, 3.9 or better I think?
+You need Python, 3.9 or better I think?
 Make sure to add to environment variables on install - it's a little checkbox.

 You'll need to install Visual Studio 2022 with the c++ desktop workload to pip install most of this stuff.